blackadder-git/byui/cse212/3-trees.md

 # Trees
 ## Introduction
 Trees are non-linear data structures that begin with a single node.
 From this top or **"root"** node, other nodes are connected to form a tree.
-When a tree is traversed from top to bottom, the nodes are referred to as **"children"**.
+When a tree is traversed from top to bottom, its nodes are referred to as **"children"**.
 When the tree is climbed from bottom to top, the same nodes become **"parents"**.
 Any node that does not link to a child node is known as a **"leaf"**.

 ![image](images/tree.png)